stranothus/BrainFun/README.md

 # Brain- Oop

 BrainF is an esoteric coding language, typically used for jokes.
 It uses minimalistic syntax for basic tasks.
-This is an ASCII text to BrainF converter and a no-input BrainF compiler.
+This is an ASCII text to BrainF converter and a BrainF compiler.

 | Commands | Syntax |
 |----------|--------|